onejeuu/sc-file/docs/source/faq.rst

 Frequently Asked Questions
 ==================================================

+.. include:: _links.rst

 ----------------------------------------
-General
+📌 General
 ----------------------------------------

 Q: How to encode files back into game formats?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Answer:** Reverse encoding is intentionally unsupported.
-While this functionality is technically possible, releasing it publicly could lead to unwanted consequences.
+| **Reverse encoding is unsupported on purpose.**
+| Even though it's possible to create this feature, making it public could cause problems.

-1. **Risk of format changes**: If an easy way to modify game files becomes available, it might encourage game developers to complicate or even encrypt game assets.
+1. **Formats changes risk**: If modifying game files becomes too easy, developers might start encrypting or complicating their assets.

-2. **Potential cheating issues**: An open reverse encoding feature could significantly simplify creating hacks.
-This might attract negative attention from game developers and lead to the tool being seen as a cheat making utility, which I aim to avoid.
+2. **Cheating concerns**: Public reverse encoding would make creating hacks much easier, attracting unwanted attention and undermining this tool purpose.

 | My goal is to support research and creativity, not to create tools that could harm the game community.
-| If you need assistance with in-game content creation tasks, you can `contact me directly <https://onejeuu.t.me>`_.
+| If you need assistance with in-game content creation tasks, you can `contact me directly <TG_>`_.

 Q: After game update ``%any_filename%`` no longer decodes!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Answer:** Format structure may have been updated.
+Format structure may have been updated.
 Wait for program update.
 In case of large changes, it might take some time to adapt.

 Q: Could using this program lead to game ban?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Answer:** Use at your own risk.
+Use at your own risk.

 **Some basic recommendations:**
   - You **MUST** close both game and launcher **BEFORE** interacting with any assets files.